oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-data-and-app/prepare-data-and-app.md

 ## 3. Set up OCI Object Storage Buckets

-This guide uses the following OCI Object Storage Buckets (any change to the names will have to be reflected in the subsequent setup steps):
+Labs in this workshop use the following OCI Object Storage Buckets.
+Any change to the names will have to be reflected in subsequent setup steps.

+Create the following OCI Object Storage Buckets using OCI Console or OCI CLI.

 *   **driver-code-archive-bucket**: The bucket to store driver code and archive.zip consuming by Data Flow.
 *   **training-config-bucket**: The bucket to store training process configuration.